-- Get tested for mutations of the MTHFR gene to see if your having problems with detoxification.
+- Get tested for mutations of the MTHFR gene to see if you’re having problems with detoxification.

-- Take a look at your supplements and make sure that they contain the bio-available form of vitamin B9.
+- Examine your supplements to make sure they contain the bio-available form of vitamin B9.
 These include folinic acid, or methylfolate, not folic acid.

 - Because MTHFR impacts the process of methylation, it is also recommended that you take the methylated form of B12, known as methylcobalamin, rather than the more commonly available cyanocobalamin form.
-B12 absorption is essential for good mental health and is also compromised by the MTHFR mutation and by other factors listed above.
+B12 is also compromised by the MTHFR mutation and by the other factors listed above.
 You can find Methylated forms of both folate and b12 supplements online or in health stores.

 - Start supplementation slowly so that the body can begin detoxify in a controlled manner.

 - Since 1998, the US and Canada have enriched bread flours, cornmeal, pasta, rice, and other grain products with synthetic folic acid.
-These should be avoided in you have a methylation issue.
+These should be avoided if you have a methylation issue.

-- Eat a whole foods diet, preferably organic, with foods that are naturally high in folate, these included: beans, lentils, dark leafy greens, spinach, avocados, asparagus, broccoli, tropical fruits and oranges.
+- Eat a whole foods diet, preferably organic, with foods that are naturally high in folate, these included: dark leafy greens, spinach, avocados, asparagus, broccoli, tropical fruits and oranges.

 - Avoid processed foods, sugar, alcohol, and caffeine.

 - Work on healing your gut.
 You can find suggestions on this using this link.

 - Avoid toxicity by using natural personal care and cleaning products.
 You can find some suggestions with this link.